 The same can happen for any type of office or industry.
 You have to give your employees a way to interact with each other.
 This not only helps camaraderie but having a stronger connection with their teammates helps employees feel more included in the greater mission of the company, and are more likely to be more productive and stay longer time in the organization.

-I would love to hear what has worked in your organization to improve employee interaction and togetherness; your questions and constructive comments are welcome and encouraged – email me to share.
+I would love to hear what has worked in your organization to improve employee interaction and take care of your employees; your questions and constructive comments are welcome and encouraged – email me to share.